sgct/sgct/docs/configuration-files.md

 ## Projectionplane
 This projection method is based on providing three corner points that are used to construct a virtual image plane.
 The lower left, upper left, and upper right points have to be provided as children of this node in this exact order.
-Each child needs to have float attributes `x`, `y`, and `z`
+Each child needs to have float attributes `x`, `y`, and `z`.

 ## Scene